Logiqx/covid-stats/docs/weekly-deaths/README.md

 ## Latest Charts

-There are 3 different charts for each nation / region but they are all stored within a single image.
+These charts will be posted as threads on Twitter with 3 images per tweet - e.g. London + South East + East of England.

-These charts will be posted as a thread on Twitter with 3 regions per tweet - e.g. London + South East + East of England.
+### Individual Nations / Regions

-The charts for each nation / region can be viewed from this page by clicking on the following links.
+There are multiple charts for each nation / region but they are all stored within a single image.

 - Nations